kd-kinuthiadavid/news-highlights/README.md

 * **KINUTHIA DAVID**

+## Specifications

+The specifications for this project have been detailed as follows:- see the [SPECS.md](SPECS.md) file for details

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details